-- ✓ Our 2021 executive pay is aligned with the Company's strong financial performance, progress on long term goals and stock price outperformance - ✓ We are continuously engaging with our shareholders and implementing thoughtful and responsive changes to our executive pay program that support our long term strategy.
+Why approve ✓ Our 2021 executive pay is aligned with the Company's strong financial performance, progress on long term goals and stock price outperformance our Say-on- Pay proposal? ✓ We are continuously engaging with our shareholders and implementing thoughtful and responsive changes to our executive pay program that support our long term strategy.
 As a result, our 2021 Say-On-Pay vote received the highest support in the Company's history